 The FY14 Operating Plan and Budget had a totally different reporting format, and there was no indication of the exact budget and resources allocated for WHOIS Program.
 WHOIS work was reflected in 'The WHOIS core function/service &improvements Portfolio' in ICANN's annual operating plan and budget of 2015, 2016, 2017 respectively, and in 'Registration Data Services (WHOIS) Portfolio' under objective 2.1 'Foster and Coordinate a Healthy, Secure, Stable, and Resilient Identifier Ecosystem' in FY 2018 operating plan and budget, with only a total budget indication.

-The annual operating plan is the business plan for ICANN as a whole, and WHOIS improvement is only part of it.
-Going through the above annual Operating Plan and Budget, there has been no, details of the implementation plan of the action items outlined in the Action Plan.
+The annual operating plan is the business plan for ICANN Org as a whole, and WHOIS improvement is only part of it.
+Going through the above annual Operating Plan and Budget, there has been no details of the implementation plan of the action items outlined in the Action Plan.
 The work plan, deliverables and reports with regards to implementation have been scattered among different action items, e.g. WHOIS ARS project, and some have been incorporated into other WHOIS initiatives and policy developments.

 Annual Status Reports